GouthamUppula2/fullstack-cicd/README.md

 # fullstack-cicd
-This is a fullstack web based application using GithHub Actions
+This is a fullstack web based application using Python and Flask